Turkiye "neutralizes" PKK members in northern Iraq - Shafaq News

 Turkiye "neutralizes" PKK members in northern Iraq

-Shafaq News/ The Turkish Defense Ministry announced that PKK fighters were "neutralized" in Iraqi Kurdistan.
+Shafaq News/ On Tuesday, the Turkish Defense Ministry announced that PKK fighters were "neutralized" in Duhok, Iraqi Kurdistan.

 The term "neutralize" is commonly used by Turkish authorities to indicate that the terrorists either surrendered, killed, or captured during the military operations.